-The main point of getting at integrality results for special values of $L$-functions is to prove their $p$-adic interpolation as a consequence.
-Our method gives a geometric construction of $p$-adic measures in the ordinary case using the Poincar\'e bundle.
-We obtain the following generalization of the $p$-adic $L$-function constructed by Katz \cite{Katz-CM}: \begin{theorem*}[$p$-adic interpolation, see \ref{thm_p-adic-interpolation}] Suppose that the CM type $\Sigma$ is ordinary for the prime number $p$ (see \ref{sec:p-adic-geometric-setup}).
-For every fractional ideal $\frf$ there exists a $p$-adic measure $\mu_{\frf}$ on $\Gal(L(p^\infty\frf)/L)$ with the following interpolation property: For every Hecke character $\chi$ of critical infinity type $\beta-\alpha$ and conductor dividing $p^\infty\frf$, we have:
+We will use our integrality results for special values of $L$-functions to study the $p$-adic interpolation of these $L$-values.
+Our method gives a a direct geometric construction of $p$-adic measures for ordinary primes using a trivialization of the Poincar\'e bundle.
+We obtain the following generalization of the $p$-adic $L$-function constructed by Katz \cite{Katz-CM}, which we give here for the sake of the introduction in a slightly imprecise version: \begin{theorem*}[$p$-adic interpolation, see Theorem \ref{thm_p-adic-interpolation}] Let $\Sigma$ be a CM type of $L$, which is is ordinary for the prime number $p$ (see Section \ref{sec:p-adic-geometric-setup}).
+For every fractional ideal $\frf$ there exists a $p$-adic measure $\mu_{\frf}$ on $\Gal(L(p^\infty\frf)/L)$ with the following interpolation property: For every critical algebraic Hecke character $\chi$ of attached CM type $\Sigma$ and conductor dividing $p^\infty\frf$, we have